-A great way to lower your stress levels is to take on one task at a time and go through as much work as you can instead of making unrealistic to-do lists and worrying about not being able to tick all the boxes.
+Want to lower your stress levels?
+Take on one task at a time and go through as much work as you can instead of making unrealistic to-do lists.

 Putting less pressure on yourself will allow you to work more efficiently and be more relaxed.

-Using such a method will help you improve your concentration and your ability to work well under pressure, as well as maintain a positive attitude throughout the day.
+Using such a method will help you maintain a positive attitude, and improve your concentration and ability to work well under pressure.

 3. Strive for self-improvement

-The idea of leading by example is not new to successful managers and business executives and while it may sometimes be easier to overlook it the fact remains that motivating others to work hard and better themselves is much more easily accomplished when you are doing the same.
+The idea of leading by example is not new to successful managers and business executives.
+Motivating others to work hard and better themselves is much more easily accomplished when you are doing the same.

-When others see that you, as a leader, are constantly striving to learn and achieve more they will feel empowered to do the same.
+When others see that you, as a leader, are continually striving to learn and achieve more, they will feel empowered to do the same.

-Being a role model can extend to more than just your work ethic and professionalism: being humble and accepting that there is always more to learn about your domain of activity can inspire others to follow in your footsteps and focus on extending their knowledge and skills.
+Being a role model can extend to more than just your work ethic and professionalism; humility and the belief that there is always more to learn can inspire others.

-There is always room for improvement when it comes to your business and your team, so the same principle should apply for yourself.
-Try to stay up to date on the new developments in your field and to keep searching for new ways in which you can improve your professional activity.
+There is always room for improvement when it comes to your business and your team; the same principle should apply for yourself.
+Try to stay up to date on the new developments in your field.
+Keep searching for new ways in which you can improve your professional activity.